 They are responsible for tackling the overview of an entire company to evaluate its current solvency, its overall financial strength, and even how likely it is the company will remain in its current standing in the near future.

 About Fitch Ratings Inc.

-Because insurance can often be a bit of an intangible purchase and one which may not need to produce any return for several years or decades to come, having an agency like Fitch sort through the financial aspects of an insurer can help you weed out the companies who are least likely to keep providing their necessary value in the years to come.
+Because insurance can often be a bit of an intangible purchase, one which may not need to produce any return for several years or decades to come, having an agency like Fitch sort through the financial aspects of an insurer can help you weed out the companies who are least likely to keep providing their necessary value in the years to come.

-Fitch does this by compiling data, as they have since 1913, in a meaningful way to showcase how strong and solvent an insurance company truly is.
-They display their review in an alphabetical and symbol related graph, to make is simple for all consumers to get a snapshot picture of what a company really represents behind its brand.
+Fitch displays their investment review in an alphabetical and symbol-related graph, to make it simple for all consumers to get a snapshot picture of what a company really represents behind its brand.
 It looks like this: